Treats infections caused by bacteria. This medicine is an antibiotic.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using furosemide (Lasix®) or probenecid (Benemid®).
+- Some medicines can affect how aztreonam works.
+Tell your doctor if you are using furosemide or probenecid.

 Warnings While Using This Medicine